typedb/typedb-docs/_09-query/07-compute-query.md

 This query retrieves the set of concept IDs that belong to clusters which include instances of `person`, `employment` and `organisation` concept types and all have a minimum degree of 5.

 ## Summary
-We use a compute query to run distributed analytics on the entire knowlwedge graph or a large subset of it filtered by a concept type.
-These analytics include statistical function, shortest path, centrality and cluster
+We use a compute query to run distributed analytics on the entire knowledge graph or a large subset of it filtered by a concept type.
+This statistical analytics include statistical function, shortest path, centrality and cluster

 Next, we will learn about the [Concept API](/docs/concept-api/overview) and how it is used via the [Grakn Clients](/docs/client-api/overview) to retrieve information on a specific instance and its surroundings.